Red Lake Secondary Complex: Attendance zone

 Within Beltrami County the district serves Red Lake, Little Rock, Ponemah, and Redby.
 It also serves a section of Clearwater County.

 2005 shooting

 On March 21, 2005, 16-year-old Jeff Weise, a former student at the school, drove his grandfather's patrol vehicle to Red Lake High School.
 He first shot and killed the school security guard Derrick Brun, before proceeding through the school main hallway.
-He then entered an English classroom where he shot and killed three students and one teacher, and wounded three students.
-He later left the classroom and killed two students in the school main hallway.
+He then entered a study hall classroom where he shot and killed five students and one teacher, and wounded five students.
+He later left the classroom and injured two students in the school main hallway.
 He later engaged in a brief shoot-out with police in a classroom.
 No officers were wounded.
-He then committed suicide inside a classroom by a shotgun-wound to the head.
+He then committed suicide inside the study hall classroom by a shotgun-wound to the head.

 Weise had killed seven people inside the school, and had previously murdered his grandfather and his grandfather's companion at his home.